hhoangphuoc/DiarySpeechBuddy/README.md

-# LocketAndroidClone
+# DiaryBuddy
-Try to make a clone version of Locket
+Try to make an app with integrated AI embedded in single app, provided Gemini Generative AI (optional incl.
+Gamification feature) for productivity and diary writing.